-7. Nomad Coffee Productions
+8. Nomad Coffee Productions

 Address: Passtage Sert, 12 (C. de Trafalgar), 08003 Barcelona

 This café is a hidden gem in the district of El Born, not far away form coffee tip #2 En Aparte, where you get one of the best coffees in Barcelona!

 The Nomad’s Roaster Home in Poble Nou (near Espai Joliu) is a great, tranquil place to work.

-8. Bar Tarambana – Hipster Design
+9. Bar Tarambana – Hipster Design

 Address: Carrer del Comte Borrell, 148, 08015 Barcelona

-9. Cafeteria del Centre Cívic Can Deu
+10. Cafeteria del Centre Cívic Can Deu

 Address: Vilamur, 25, Les Corts, 08014 Barcelona

 Not located in the city center, away from the tourist crowds in the district of Les Corts, the cafeteria del Center Cívic Can Deu is a top choice for having a tea, café con leche, or a cold beer in the warm sun.

 Visit the website of Centre Cívc Can Deu for opening times and events.

-10. Federal Café Barcelona – Brunch
+11. Federal Café Barcelona – Brunch

 Address 1: Passatge de la Pau 11, El Barri Gòtic, 08002 Barcelona